 2.)
 Deeper Pro – Same great features as the Deeper Smart Fishfinder, except it uses a wireless connection to connect the tablet and transducer.
 This allows you to gather information from farther away.

 6.)
-NorCross HawkEye F33P This is one of the oldest models you can pick from.
-The price is affordable, and the cable connects a display screen to the transducer.
+NorCross HawkEye F33P – This is one of the oldest models you can pick from.
+The price is very, very affordable and it connects a display screen to the transducer by cable.
 It DOES NOT measure water temperature.

 8.) iBobber Wireless Bluetooth – This is the lightest portable fish finder you can buy and uses a Bluetooth connection to connect your wireless device to the sonar.

 9.)
-FishHunter Directional 3D – This unique fish finder offers the most detailed imaging in a portable fish finder.
+FishHunter Directional 3D – This unique fish finder offers up some of the most detailed imaging you can get from a portable fish finder.
 The transducers also gather data from a larger area than other options.
 Connects by using Wi-Fi connections to your smartphone or tablet.

 10.)
 Venterior Portable Fish Finder – This is a wire connected (25 feet of cable) to display option that providers really good information, and normally costs under $90!